Langley Research Center

 [top] Oral Histories

 NASA, and in particular NASA Langley, has had several pushes throughout the years to collect oral histories.
 These have varies in format from transcribed interviews to video tapes.
 This collection is a comprehensive list of those available.
 Current employees and alumni are encouraged to contact the LaRC Historic Preservation Officer to contribute to this project.

 [top] Demolition and Salvage Activities

 The landscape at Langley has seen some significant changes since the fall of 2010.

-One can't miss the newly constructed, modern Administrative Office Building (AOB1) that's just past the main gate.
+One can't miss the new modern Administrative Office Building (AOB1) that's just past the main gate.
 Constructed in less than two years, this efficient, environmentally friendly building serves as LaRC's Headquarters and is home to about 260 people from six organizations.
-It is also just the first phase of New Town as we revitalize the entire Center.
+It is also just the first phase of revitalization activities at the Center.

-Just around the corner from the new building can be seen one of the most visible changes to our center, both from inside as well as outside the gates, and that's the demolition of the 16-Foot Transonic Tunnel which has been an integral part of our Center for 70 years.
+Just around the corner from AOB1 can be seen one of the most visible changes to our center, both from inside as well as outside the gates, and that's the demolition of the 16-Foot Transonic Tunnel which has been an integral part of our Center for 70 years.
 Out of sight for most people on center, but in the hearts of many current and former employees, is the 80-year-old 30 X 60 Full Scale Tunnel on the east side.
 Demolition of this wind tunnel, as well as the two adjacent 8-foot tunnels, the 8-Foot High Speed Tunnel, and the 8-Foot Transonic Pressure Tunnel was completed in 2011.
 Also on LaRC's east side, the Low Turbulence Pressure Tunnel was demolished in 2014.
 Enough can't be said about these wind tunnels, some of the most historically significant in our nation, or to the impacts made by the people who worked there during their combined 200+ years of service.